End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

 \subsection{Attentive 2D-3D Feature Assembler}

-Because the observations can be either a full CMR stack, a sparse set of slices, or anything in between, we need a mechanism to extract useful features in all cases.
-To this end, we developed the Attentive 2D-3D Feature Assembler (AFA) module that relies on an attention mechanism that takes $\mathbf{I}^0$ and $\mathbf{O}^t$ as input and produces features.
+Because the observations can be either a full stack, a sparse set of slices, or anything in between, we need a mechanism to extract useful features in all cases.
+To this end, we developed the Attentive 2D–3D Feature Assembler (AFA) module that takes $\mathbf{I}^0$ and $\mathbf{O}^t$ as input and produces features.